E. Discrimination and Sexual Harassment

 b.
 The Chair reminds the parties that the proceedings are confidential as required under FERPA and asks each person present to state their name and role for the record.

 c.
 The investigator presents a summary of the information and evidence gained through the investigation process.
-The Hearing Panel may then ask questions of the investigator, followed by questions from the complainant and then the respondent (or their respective Process Advisors).
+The complainant or complainant's process advisor will then ask questions of the investigator until there are no further questions at that point.
+The respondent or respondent's process advisor will then ask questions of the investigator until there are no further questions at that point.
+The Hearing Panel may then ask questions of the investigator.
 The questioning will continue until both parties and the Hearing Panel have no further questions.
 The investigator then leaves the room.

 e.
 The respondent may present his or her account of the events, and the same process will be followed as in (d) above.